 If you want to be more disciplined throughout the day, eradicate all distractions, like turning off your phone, or taking the extra step to install an application blocker set during work hours.

-Force yourself to focus only on the task at hand.
+Force yourself to focus only on the task at hand, you could even start creating a daily to-do list to help you.
 This will make you more focused and productive.
 This, of course, requires tremendous amounts of daily discipline, and while you might feel miserable at the start, you will feel the surge in accomplishment when you do finish your tasks at the end of the day.

 Self-discipline is a life-long art form that requires sharpening every single day.
 While we cannot become as disciplined as monks are overnight, we can find an optimal balance of self-control to help us achieve our goals in life.